onflow/fcl-js/docs/reference/interaction-templates.md

 ```

 If the dependency tree has changed, wallets may choose to disregard the Interaction Template (and it's audits).

+Once the Interaction Template has been sufficiently audited by auditors the wallet trusts, and it's dependency tree determined unchanged since the interaction was created and audited against, then the wallet can use the Interaction Template with greater confidence in it's correctness and safety.

+The wallet may then decide to render human readable information about the transaction such as:
+- Internationalized 'title' and 'description' of the transaction
+- Internationalized 'title' for each of the transactions arguments alongside the arguments value

+The wallet may then also make the status of it's audits known to the user in their UI.
+This allows the user to have greater confidence in the safety of the transaction.

 ## Data Structure